wesen/WriteHERE/ttmp/2025-04-08/03-event-driven-architecture.md

 ## 9. Tool/Action Management Details (Based on Executor)

-The event-driven architecture needs a way to manage the tools (Actions) available to workers, mirroring the `executor` module's approach:
+The event-driven architecture needs a way to manage the tools (Actions) available to workers, mirroring the Python `executor` module's approach (`base_action.py`, `action_executor.py`).

-- **Action Definition (`BaseAction`, `@tool_api`):** Individual tools should still be defined in code, likely using a similar `BaseAction` structure with decorators (`@tool_api`) to auto-generate descriptions from signatures and docstrings.
-These definitions reside within the codebase of the relevant Worker services.
+- **Action Definition (Go `Action` Interface):** Individual tools are defined as Go structs implementing the `pkg/actions.Action` interface.
+This interface requires methods like `Name()`, `Description()`, `ParameterSchema()` (to provide the structured description for the LLM, analogous to Python's `@tool_api` generation), and `Execute()`.
+These definitions reside within the `pkg/actions` directory or subdirectories.
+Core actions like `FinishAction` (from `builtin_actions.py`) must also be ported.
-- **Action Execution (`ActionExecutor`):** Each worker instance requiring tool access would contain an `ActionExecutor` (or similar logic) responsible for:
+- **Action Execution (Go `ActionExecutor`):** Each worker instance requiring tool access (primarily `ExecutionWorker`) will contain an `ActionExecutor` struct (`pkg/actions/executor.go`).
+It will be responsible for:
-  - Loading/discovering available `BaseAction` implementations within that worker.
+  - Holding a map of registered `Action` implementations.
+  - Providing a method to get descriptions/schemas of all registered actions (for the Agent's prompt).
+  - Receiving an action name and arguments (parsed from the LLM response by the Agent).
+  - Looking up the corresponding `Action` in its map.
-  - Parsing input arguments for a chosen action.
+  - Validating input arguments against the `Action`'s schema.
-  - Invoking the correct action method.
+  - Invoking the `Execute` method of the correct `Action`.
-  - Handling standard actions (Finish, Invalid, NoAction).
-  - Returning structured results (`ActionReturn`).
+  - Returning the `ActionResult`.
-- **Discovery/Registry:**
+- **Discovery/Registry (Go `actionRegistry`):**
-  - _Option 1 (Static):_ Worker types are deployed with a known, fixed set of tools.
-The `Scheduler` knows that "ExecutionWorker_TypeA" has tools [X, Y] and assigns tasks accordingly.
-  - _Option 2 (Dynamic Registry):_ Workers, upon startup, register their available tools (the structured descriptions generated from `@tool_api`) with the central `Capability Registry Service`.
-The `Scheduler` queries this registry to find suitable workers for tasks based on `required_capabilities`.
+  - A simple map-based registry (`pkg/actions/registry.go`) is used.
+Actions register themselves (typically via `init()` functions) using `RegisterAction`.
+  - The `ActionExecutor` is initialized with the actions from this registry.
+  - _(Future Improvement):_ Could evolve into the dynamic registry service described previously if worker capabilities become highly variable, but the static registry is sufficient for now.

+### 9.1 Implementing Action System in Go (Recap)

+This approach provides a clear, type-safe way to define, register, and execute actions within the Go workers, maintaining the self-describing nature required for LLM interaction, similar to the Python implementation.
+Porting actions like `BingBrowser` will involve creating a corresponding Go struct implementing the `Action` interface and encapsulating the necessary search/selection/summarization logic (potentially using external Go libraries or further LLM calls via the `llms.Client`).

 ### 9.1 Implementing Action System in Go